-

 Characterizing the epigenetics of T-cell fate decisions

-Understanding the regulatory mechanisms necessary for T-regulatory (Treg) gene expression will help us improve T-regulatory suppression in the setting of intestinal inflammation.
+Understanding the regulatory mechanisms necessary for T-regulatory (Treg) gene expression will help improve Treg suppression in the setting of intestinal inflammation.

 -

-Understanding inflammatory and epigenetic mechanisms driving IBD pathophysiology
+Understanding inflammatory and epigenetic mechanisms driving inflammatory bowel disease pathophysiology

-Dr. Faubion's Lab uses colitis mouse models and conditional knockout models to understand the loss of immunosuppressive function in T-regulatory cells.
+Dr. Faubion's lab uses colitis mouse models and humanized mouse models to understand the loss of immunosuppressive function in T-regulatory cells.

 -

-Building an IBD biobank to discover molecular signatures
+Building an inflammatory bowel disease biobank to discover molecular signatures

-Clinical samples are a critical component in our research to help discover new therapeutic targets by examining the molecular signatures responsible for clinical phenotype.
-Dr. Faubion's team has an active biobank of IBD samples for analysis using discovery platforms.
+Clinical samples are a critical component in the lab's research to discover new therapeutic targets by examining the molecular signatures responsible for clinical phenotype.
+Dr. Faubion's team has an active biobank of inflammatory bowel disease samples for analysis using discovery platforms.

 -

-Using a systems biology approach to study IBD pathophysiology
+Using a systems biology approach to study inflammatory bowel disease pathophysiology

-Using stool, biopsies, serum and immune cells, the lab takes a systems biology approach toward understanding the complex nature of how molecular networks influence each other to drive intestinal inflammation.
+Using stool, biopsies, serum and immune cells, the lab takes a systems biology approach toward understanding the complex nature of how molecular networks influence chronic intestinal inflammation.

 Overview

-Despite some genetic variation associated with IBD, environmental factors also have been shown to increase the risk of developing IBD.
 Epigenetics is the study of the heritable changes to gene expression without changing the DNA code.
-Environmental signals may influence the dynamics of these epigenetic changes leading to an inheritable alteration of gene expression.
+Environmental signals influence the dynamics of these epigenetic changes, leading to a heritable alteration of gene expression.
 Thus, the overall goal of the lab is to understand how environmental factors influence immune cellular development and function through chromatin remodeling.

 Research focus areas

-- Dissection of the epigenetic mechanisms of development and function of Treg and T-helper 17 (TH17) cells.
+- Dissecting the epigenetic mechanisms of development and function of Treg and T-helper 17 (TH17) cells.

-- Optimization of Treg cells ex vivo for adoptive cell therapy.
+- Optimizing Treg cells ex vivo for adoptive cell therapy.

-- Development of novel therapies, particularly addressing TH17 cellular development.
+- Developing novel cell-based and small molecule therapies, particularly addressing TH17 cellular development.

 Key research findings include: